kaibarzen/Am-I-Online/README.md

-#Am I online?
+# Am I Online?

-Our team presents an all new pwa.
+Am I Online?
+Am I truly Only?
+Mankind could not answer this question for generations upon generations.

-We present **"Am I online?"**.
+But now we can.

-Discover your connection status now!
+Discover "Am I Online"

-## Features
+## Signature Features

 #### Know your connection status.

-Always know your latest device connectivity!
+Always know your latest device connectivity!*

-####Modern Design 🎀
+#### Modern Design 🎀

-This app got handcrafted by an professional team of developers to meet the high requirements of our customers and users.
+This app got handcrafted by an professional team of designers to meet the high quality our customers and users desire.

 #### Offline capability 🏆